How to Estimate Portion Sizes

 How to Estimate Portion Sizes Limitations

-• Hidden ingredients such as butter, oil, sugar, cream, dressings, and marinades may change calories without changing appearance.
+• Mixed dishes and hidden ingredients such as oil, butter, sugar, cream, dressings, and marinades can change calories without changing how the portion looks.

 • Medical nutrition decisions require more precision than a visual estimate can provide, especially for insulin dosing, renal diets, and strict therapeutic plans.